 We have to stop buying foreign formulas.

-Textbooks can only give methods,
+Textbooks can only provide methods,

-We have to come onto the streets
+We have to come out onto the streets

 Go into the villages

-See for ourselves every indicator
+See for ourselves all of the indicator

 And experience the real problems.